gherardovarando/map-viewer/README.md

 - Create an empty map.json with **Packages -> Map Viewer -> New -> Map** and manually add layers.

-- The map will be updated every time the file is saved.
+- The map is updated every time the configuration file is saved.

 - Switch on/off layer control in package setting.